mtth/azkaban/README.rst

 Once we've saved our jobs file, the following commands are available to us:

-* :code:`python jobs.py list`, see the list of all jobs in the current project.
+* :code:`azkaban list`, see the list of all jobs in the current project.
-* :code:`python jobs.py view`, view the contents of the :code:`.job` file for
-  a given job.
+* :code:`azkaban view`, view the contents of the :code:`.job` file for a given job.
-* :code:`python jobs.py build`, build the project archive and store it locally.
+* :code:`azkaban build`, build the project archive and store it locally.
-* :code:`python jobs.py upload`, build and upload the project to an Azkaban server.
+* :code:`azkaban upload`, build and upload the project to an Azkaban server.
-* :code:`python jobs.py run`, trigger a workflow run on the Azkaban server.
+* :code:`azkaban run`, trigger a workflow run on the Azkaban server.

-Running :code:`python jobs.py --help` shows the list of options for each of the previous commands.
+Running :code:`azkaban --help` shows the list of options for each of the previous commands.

 Job options